Streamlinelv/cartbounty/readme.txt

 * Added Exit Intent popup
 * Added Instant shopping cart capture for logged in users
 * Fixed total captured abandoned cart counter

-= 2.1 =
-* Added language support
-* Improved review bubble

-= 2.0.6 =
-* Improved review bubble

-= 2.0.5 =
-* Improved bubble display timing function

-= 2.0.4 =
-* Fixed PHP notice and a bug when working with WooCommerce orders within admin panel

-= 2.0.3 =
-* Updated Bubble timing function

-= 2.0.2 =
-* Fixed bug with Checkout form textarea field

-= 2.0.1 =
-* Modified "Remember user input" function.
-All Checkout form input fields are now triggering save data action

-= 2.0 =
-* Added "Remember user input" function that keeps user input in Checkout form until the Session has expired or user completes the Checkout
-* PHP default sessions functionality replaced by WooCommerce sessions

-= 1.5.2 =
-* Added additional hook for removing abandoned cart from the table once a corresponding WooCommerce order is created

-= 1.5.1 =
-* Added ability for Shop managers to access Abandoned carts

-= 1.5 =
-* Added ability to save abandoned carts via phone number input
-* Added function that collects and saves input field data if input fields already filled on Checkout page load

-= 1.4.3 =
-* Fixed bug when in some cases abandoned carts not being removed from table after reaching WooCommerce "Thank you" page

-= 1.4.2 =
-* Fixed bug related to notification output

-= 1.4.1 =
-* Fixed database update issue when upgrading to 1.4

-= 1.4 =
-* Added notification near menu about newly abandoned carts (last 2 hours)
-* Added location registration (Country and City)
-* Added links on product titles in Cart content column
-* Added additional output for product variations

-= 1.3 =
-* Fixed issue when in some cases single abandoned cart was saved multiple times creating duplicate entries in the table

-= 1.2 =
-* Fixed minor database warnings and notices

-= 1.1 =
-* Fixed PHP and MySQL warnings and notices
-* Updated security requirements that were introduced in WooCommerce 3.0

-= 1.0 =
-* Birthday